 Mudarib's share of off-balance sheet equity of investment accountholders w.
-Return on equity of investment accountholders x.
-Joint and self financed
+Return on equity of investment accountholders

 The Group shares profit for managing off-balance sheet equity of investment accountholders based on the terms and conditions of related contracts.